 A pathologist’s pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of all physicians is projected to grow 3 percent from 2021 to 2031 in the United States according to the U.S. Bureau of Labor Statistics.
-This is slower than the average growth rate for all occupations.
+Employment of all physicians is projected to grow 3 percent from 2022 to 2032 in the United States according to the U.S. Bureau of Labor Statistics.
+This is about as fast as the average growth rate for all occupations.